manuel12/fluent-css/README.md

 ### Custom containers

-One of the most important classes provided by _custom-styles.css_ is the _.main-container_ class.
+One of the most important classes provided by FluentCSS is the _.main-container_ class.
 With this class you can create containers that are padded, bordered and margined.
-All the examples in the "Examples" section are contained in custom containers.
+All the examples in the "Examples" section of this README file are contained in custom containers.
 In order to make a normal div into a custom container you just have to add the class _.main-container_ to such an element.
 As an example we have a restaurant reservation system that is wrapped in a div...

     <div>
       <h1>Restaurant Reservation System</h1>